 The next stage is sannyasa, when one has to abandon the “fuss”, in which he or she has been developing up to now, and has to stay face-to-face with God, being busy only with spiritual service and with further self-development.

-This is why sport is essential for man, especially when the body is young.
+This is why sport is essential for a person, especially when the body is young.

-One needs to go also through dynamic, rhythmic dances in young age, because they help to develop the ability of being energetic.
+One also needs to go through dynamic, rhythmic dances at a young age, because they help to develop the ability to be vigorous.